 - Make sure they understand their customers.
 Ask them to talk to people who will buy their product or use their service.
 If it’s dog walking, how much are people willing to pay?
 If it's baking, what could they sell that no one else is offering?

 - Sort out their finances.
 Behind every great small business is a solid financial plan.
-The GoHenry prepaid debit card and app allow them to deposit earnings into savings pots.
+The GoHenry teen debit card and app allow them to deposit earnings into savings pots.
 It can also help teach them about cash flow.
 By helping them track their incoming and outgoing payments.

 - Learn from mistakes.
 Everyone in business makes mistakes.
 It’s the best way to learn.
 If your teen gets a bad review, make sure they don't ignore it and suggest they use it to improve their offering.
 If they've priced themselves too low or too high, change the pricing or the product/service to better reflect what they offer.